g0dEngineer/xSynth/README.md

-# Replicating xSynth outside of the 2017 Civic 10th gen, and on your Desktop
+# Replicate xSynth outside of the 2017 Civic 10th gen, and on your Desktop

 See my manuscript, page 4.

+Download desktop LQ android build:

 # Powered by IBM Cloud Ai Assistant